-Associate Professor, Mathematics Education, Director VolsTeach
+Associate Professor, STEM Education/Math, Director VolsTeach

 Therefore, one strand within this research is to focus on classroom practices and how they afford or limit students’ opportunities to learn.
 A second strand is related to understanding common educational practices such as standardized tests and their implications for students’ math identities.
 One common criticism of equity research has been that it is often content-free.
 Hodge’s intent is to examine equity at the level of the specific practices in order to pay serious attention to mathematical content.
 These three strands are significant because they also inform her learning about how to support pre-service teachers’ learning.